 The Punisher is not a superhero.
 He's a real hero.
 A man of flesh and blood who uses tools he knows, tools he learned to use when he was in special forces.
 He uses handguns, sniper rifles, knives, grenades, and even his own bare hands if he has to bring criminals to justice.

 Navy SEAL Team 3 sniper Chris Kyle is one of many SEALs who have painted the Punisher's symbol on his weapon and vehicle.
 Chris Kyle liked the Punisher's emblem so much that he used it in the logo of the company he created after leaving the service.
 He is the one of the greatest american sniper we will never forget.

 This is only the beginning of what fuels his motivation.
 Guided by strength, perseverance, tenacity, and determination, Castle's dedication to freedom and justice is comparable to that of many in the military.

-4) The Punisher is Just a Soldier
+7) The Punisher is Just a Soldier

 The Punisher logo as a kind of bond of brotherhood for those who are still in service.
 It is a reminder that those who serve are not alone, that they are always at the side of their brothers and sisters in arms.

 An American flag often covers the skull of the Punisher logo in the United States.
 Another popular design is the red and blue Punisher logo.
 The red line represents the courage of firefighters and the blue line honors law enforcement officers.

-5) Everybody has his own opinion on the Punisher
+8) Everybody has his own opinion on the Punisher

 The reason given for adding the logo was to celebrate the "Blue Lives Matter" movement, which advocates for police safety.
 Critics say the emblem is the logo of a criminal, a vigilante who acts outside the law.
 It is simply not an appropriate symbol for police to use.

 The skull arouses fear and those long teeth are probably the last thing the criminal will see.
 Military and law enforcement personnel like to use the Punisher's symbol for these same reasons: "Justice is coming, and it starts with me."

 Whether you think the Punisher logo is a good idea or a totally bad idea, it's going to reign in the long run.
 Frank Castle solves problems.
 Ask any cop or department member who's seen bad guys in action, and you'll understand the appeal of The Punisher.